DunedinJS/dunedin-modern-javascript/README.md

 ## Proposed workshops

-### First workshop:

-Forget about browser APIs, DOM, libraries, etc... lets go back to basics to cover some existing JS idioms and how modern language features can improve them.
-Sort of like Douglas Crockford's _JavasScript: The Good Parts_ but updated.
+__[Workshop 1](workshops/1.md):__ back to basics to cover some existing JS idioms and how modern language features can improve them.
+An introduction to new syntax and basic language features.
-This would cover basic things which most people with exposure to other languages (especially Python, Ruby, PHP) should understand:
-* block scoping with const and let
-* function binding including fat arrow
-* template strings (interpolation)
-* enhanced object literal features
-* destructuring assignment
-* rest and spread
-* default param values

 ### Other topics which are big enough for entire workshops -- suggested in order: